President and Chief Operating Officer

 Charlie King serves as Vice President and Controller of Eureka Midstream, where he directs the accounting, tax, and compliance functions for both Eureka Midstream and Transtex.

-King has over 20 years of experience in the oil and natural gas industry.
+Charlie has over 20 years of experience in the oil and natural gas industry.
 He previously served as the controller for Western Gas Resources, Inc., a publicly traded company, and Marlin

 Midstream Partners, LLP, an MLP created during his tenure.
-In addition to his time as the controller, King worked in various roles at Anadarko Petroleum, Inc., including financial reporting and internal controls, and also spent five years as a consultant working with various companies in the energy sector.
+In addition to his time as the controller, Charlie worked in various roles at Anadarko Petroleum, Inc., including financial reporting and internal controls, and also spent five years as a consultant working with various companies in the energy sector.
 While consulting, he assisted six companies to successfully complete initial public offerings, and advised on technical accounting issues, regulatory filings, audits, accounting policy, and internal controls.

-King graduated summa cum laude from Stephen F. Austin State University with a Bachelor of Science and a Master of Professional Accountancy.
+Charlie graduated summa cum laude from Stephen F. Austin State University with a Bachelor of Science and a Master of Professional Accountancy.
 King is a Certified Public Accountant.

 Previously he held a variety of senior roles at EQT Midstream, Sempra Energy, DTE Gas Resources, NiSource and Dominion Resources focusing on business development, natural gas & liquids marketing and midstream business.

 Marc has a bachelor’s degree in Petroleum Land Management and an MBA from The University of Texas at Austin.

 Robert Underwood currently serves as Vice President Operations where he is fulfilling a critical role overseeing all facets of operations, including the optimization of manpower utilization, internal systems, and infrastructure.
 He is entrusted with the responsibility of assets related to the delivery of over 1 billion cubic feet of gas per day on a $21 MM budget.